G20: Polish aspirations

-In contrast with the Spanish position, the Polish government has repeatedly asked to join the G20.

-Before the 2009 G20 London summit, the Polish government expressed an interest in joining with Spain and the Netherlands and condemned an "organisational mess" in which a few European leaders spoke in the name of the collective EU without legitimate authorisation in cases which belong to the European Commission.

 During a 2010 meeting with foreign diplomats, Polish president Lech Kaczyński said:

-The Polish economy is according to our data the 18th world economy.
+The Polish economy is ,according to our data, the 18th world economy.
 The place of my country is among the members of the G20.
 This is a very simple postulate: firstly – it results from the size of the Polish economy, secondly – it results from the fact that Poland is the biggest country in its region and the biggest country that has experienced a certain story.
 That story is a political and economic transformation.

+Several commentators and analysts have supported Poland's position.
 In 2012, Tim Ferguson wrote in Forbes that swapping Argentina for Poland should be considered, claiming that the Polish economy was headed toward a leadership role in Europe and its membership would be more legitimate.
 A similar opinion was expressed by Marcin Sobczyk in the Wall Street Journal.
 Mamta Murthi from the World Bank said: "To be in 'a club', what Poland can do is to continue working as if it already is in the club it wants to join."

-In 2014, consulting company Ernst & Young published its report about optimal members for G20.
-After analyzing trade, institutional and investment links Poland was included as one of the optimal members.
+A 2014 report by consulting firm Ernst & Young described Poland as one of the "optimal members" to join the G20 based on an analysis of trade, institutional and investment links.

-G20 membership has been part of the look program of Poland's Law and Justice party and President Andrzej Duda.
+G20 membership has been an explicit priority of Poland's Law and Justice party since 2015.
 In March 2017, Deputy Prime Minister of Poland Mateusz Morawiecki took part in a meeting of G20 financial ministers in Baden-Baden as the first Polish representative.

-In September 2025, Polish President Karol Nawrocki announced that he had received an invitation from American President Donald Trump, to attend the G20 Summit, which will take place in 2026 in Miami, Florida.
+In September 2025, Polish President Karol Nawrocki announced that he had received an invitation from American President Donald Trump to attend the G20 Summit taking place in 2026 in Miami, Florida.
 The statement was made following a meeting between the two presidents at the White House.
 According to the Head of the International Policy Bureau of the Chancellery of the President of Poland, Minister Marcin Przydacz, Nawrocki's invitation to the G20 Summit marks the beginning of the process of Poland's accession to the group of G20 countries.